BetMGM Bonus Code GOALNEWSGET: Get $150 in Bonuses for Knicks-Pacers NBA Playoffs | Goal.com US

-The NBA Playoffs continue Thursday, and the Eastern Conference Finals could see one team eliminated.
-BetMGM is soaring above the rim with two special offers available for first-time players:
+The NBA Playoffs head back to Indiana on Saturday for Game 6 of the Eastern Conference Finals BetMGM is a slam dunk choice to add to your action, with two special offers available for first-time players:

-The New York Knicks meet the Indiana Pacers in a crucial Game 5 of their best-of-seven series, as the Knicks try desperately to stave off elimination down 3-1.
+Having staved off elimination on Thursday for at least another game, the New York Knicks travel on Saturday to meet the Indiana Pacers at Gainbridge Fieldhouse in Indiana.
+The Pacers still lead the series, 3-2.

-- Get your hands on the best sportsbook promos with our experts guide to the sports bonuses
+- Find out how to claim even more in sports bonuses with our guide to the best sportsbook promos in the US

 How to claim the BetMGM promo code